Optimization-Based Ramping Reserve Allocation of BESS for AGC Enhancement: Problem Formulation of Ramping Reserve Allocation

-where $a$ and $b$ are empirical coefficients \cite{ILaresgoiti} that normalize the cycling aging for a full cycle between 0 and 1, while $n_{i,k}^\textrm{cyc}\in(0,1]$ calculates the number of cycles from the time indexes of the latest two residues.
-Additional quadratic terms on the BESS powers quantify the power wear.
+where $a$ and $b$ are empirical coefficients that normalize the cycling aging for a full cycle between 0 and 1, while $n_{i,k}^\textrm{cyc}\in(0,1]$ calculates the number of cycles from the time indexes of the latest two residues.
+Note that $\Delta L_{i,k}$ is a convex function of $\mu_{i,k}$ and, by the chain rule, also a convex function of $d_{i,k}$ and $c_{i,k}$ \cite{8449100}.
+Additional quadratic terms on the BESS powers quantify the power wear \cite{8274099}.
 As a result, the battery usage cost (\$/h) is given as